Z2PackDev/TBmodels/doc/source/tutorial.rst

 Evaluating the model
 --------------------

-Once created, a :class:`Model` instance can be evaluated at different k-points in the Brillouin zone using the :meth:`.hamilton` and :meth:`.eigenval` methods.
+Once created, a :class:`.Model` instance can be evaluated at different k-points in the Brillouin zone using the :meth:`.hamilton` and :meth:`.eigenval` methods.
 These methods take a single k-point, given in reduced coordinates, as argument.

 .. code:: python